firestranded/USW-Responses/responses/resourcepack.md

 Simply put the resource pack in your resourcepack folder at:
 (Pause Menu -> Video Settings -> Resource Packs -> Open Folder)

 Then enable it!
-You may have to hold F3 and press T to reload your resource packs.
+You may have to hold (FN on Mac) + F3 and press T to reload your resource packs.